Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Introduction

-In this context, it is interesting to explore how even longer wavelengths (IR) trace the galaxy clustering.
+In this context, it is interesting to explore how even longer wavelengths (IR) are correlated with the galaxy clustering.
 The clustering of IR galaxies is of particular interest because different parts of the IR spectrum trace different physical processes.
-The near-IR emission of a galaxy is primarily from the evolved stellar populations and hence serves as a good indicator of its stellar mass \citep{kauffmann1998, cole2001}.
-The mid-IR region has dual capability: lower wavelengths are sensitive to light from the evolved population of stars and higher wavelengths are sensitive to star formation \citep{meidt2012, wen2013, jarrett2013, cluver2014}.
+The near-IR emission of a galaxy primarily arises from the evolved stellar populations and hence serves as a good indicator of its stellar mass \citep{kauffmann1998, cole2001}.
+The mid-IR region has a dual capability: lower wavelengths are sensitive to light from the evolved population of stars, and higher wavelengths are sensitive to star formation \citep{meidt2012, wen2013, jarrett2013, cluver2014}.
 The far-IR region has also been proven to be a good indicator of SFR \citep{calzetti2010}.